Sunday, 7 September 2025

 So, while the Indian marriages work, the innately Abrahamic cultured nations are seen struggling to retain the family structure.

-And so, we too are forgetting what marriage in our culture is about.
+We too are forgetting what marriage in our culture is about.

 We have begun to associate the cluster of invented events as marriage.